Shammy01011101/S-Drive/README.md

 For updates, I simply updated the host server, and the changes would propagate to each S-Drive when the script was activated.

 I still use the S-Drive today.
 With the shift to more remote support, I created a cloud version of the S-Drive.
 By navigating to s-drive.shamrockcossar.com, I can access and download any tools via the internet.
+It has since seen migrated away from my home server onto Github with the update scripts updated, this gives me better performance and speed